Unusual Things To Do in Buenos Aires on Your South American Trip

-There are plenty of top quality steakhouses serving up unbelievably succulent beef all throughout Buenos Aires, but did you know the best food in the city is actually behind ‘closed doors’?
-Puerta Cerrada is a type of secret restaurant held in a private home, offering five-star degustation menus in an intimate setting by some of the city’s best chefs.
-Extremely popular with passionate foodies, Puerta Cerrada is a great way to meet new people while wining and dining the evening away.
-Ask locals for recommendations or check out Casa Felix.
+There are plenty of top-quality steakhouses serving up unbelievably succulent beef all throughout Buenos Aires, but did you know the best food in the city is actually behind ‘closed doors’?
+Puerta cerrada is a type of secret restaurant held in a private home, offering five-star degustation menus by some of the city’s best chefs in an intimate setting.
+Extremely popular with foodies, puerta cerradais a great way to meet new people while wining and dining the evening away.
+Ask for recommendations, or check out Casa Felix.

-Visiting Buenos Aires on a lads trip?
+Visiting Buenos Aires on a lads’ trip?
 Then check out city’s manliest tour.
-The Man Tour is a great way to explore the city’s hidden wonders—and, contrary to its name, it’s apt for males and females alike.
-It starts with a straight razor shave at a local barber shop (sorry ladies, this is the only male-only activity!) before meandering around the city while enjoying manly delights such as whiskey, cigars, beer and empanadas.
-There’s also a little bit of history thrown in there too.
+The Man Tour is a great way to explore the city’s hidden wonders and, contrary to the name, it’s suitable for women, too.
+It starts with the guide taking you to a barber shop for a straight-razor shave (sorry ladies, this is the only male-only activity!) before leading the group around the city while enjoying manly delights such as whiskey, cigars, beer and empanadas.

-Housed in a magnificent 19th-century palace is the quirky Museo del Agua y de la Historia Sanitaria (Water and Sanitation History Museum) which displays a fascinating collection of toilets, faucets, bidets and other sanitary related artifacts.
+Housed in a magnificent 19th-century palace is the quirky Museo del Agua y de la Historia Sanitaria (Water and Sanitation History Museum), which displays a fascinating collection of toilets, faucets, bidets and other sanitary-related artefacts.
 The palace itself was built as a water pumping station and still plays an important role in providing water to the people of Buenos Aires so that they can cook, clean and bathe.

 It’s not technically speed dating, though it could be if the conversation runs smoothly enough.
 Spanglish Exchange is a regular event that pairs native Spanish and English speakers together in a Palermo bar to practice their language skills.
 Each language is spoken for five minutes before switching to the other for five minutes, allowing both parties equal time to hone their skills.
 After the 10 minutes is up, participants rotate onto a new partner.
 It’s a great way to practice a language and meet new people at the same time.